 As a third year college student I’ve learned so many things about myself that I never thought I knew.
 It’s been a time for growth, reflection, and new beginnings but let’s be honest: nothing comes easy!
-I’ve partnered with Earnest to write a letter to my past college self, since I am still in college, and to share some of my best advice over my 3 years.
+I’ve written a letter to my younger college self, because I’m still in college, to share some of my best advice over my 3 years.
 As a 3rd year college student I’ve learned so many things about myself that I never thought I knew.
 It’s a time of growth, reflection, and new beginnings but lets be honest: NOTHING COMES EASY!

 Dear Young College Self,